Kingdom Hearts III: Plot

 The seven guardians arrive at the Keyblade Graveyard to battle the Organization, only to be consumed by a swarm of Heartless summoned by the possessed Terra.
 Sustained by Kairi's power, Sora awakens in a limbo realm called the Final World, where a Chirithy guides him in restoring his fragmented body.
-He then uses the power of waking to revive his friends and travel back in time to the moment before their defeat, which is averted by the appearance of Terra's lingering will.
-In the ensuing battle against the Organization, Terra regains control of his body and reunites with Aqua and Ventus, while Roxas and Xion—the latter of whom was duplicated as the Organization's final member—regain their hearts from Sora and reunite with Lea.
+He then uses the power of waking to revive his friends and travel back in time to the moment before their defeat, which is averted by the appearance of Terra's lingering will and the Dandelions' spirits, causing a temporal paradox.
+In the ensuing clash, Terra regains control of his body and reunites with Aqua and Ventus, while Axel reunites with Roxas and Xion—the latter of whom was duplicated as the Organization's final member—after they regain their hearts from Sora.

 After the other Organization members are defeated, Xehanort provokes Sora into attacking him by destroying Kairi's body, allowing Xehanort to acquire the χ-blade and unlock Kingdom Hearts.
 Sora, Donald, and Goofy hinder Xehanort by transporting him to his boyhood home of Scala ad Caelum, where they eventually defeat him.
 In Xehanort's dying moments, Eraqus's spirit emerges from Terra and convinces Xehanort to surrender the χ-blade.
-After sealing Kingdom Hearts, Sora uses the power of waking to save Kairi, despite warnings of grave consequences for doing so.
-Afterwards, Sora's allies gather at the Destiny Islands, where Kairi stays beside Sora before he fades away.
+After sealing Kingdom Hearts, Sora uses the power of waking to revive Kairi, creating another paradox.
+Sora and his allies later gather to celebrate at the Destiny Islands, where Sora fades away as a consequence of misusing his power.

-In a post-credits scene, Organization member Xigbar summons the Foretellers and reveals himself to be Luxu, their fellow Keyblade apprentice.
-In a flashback to their youth, Eraqus and Xehanort—having finished a chess game reminiscent of Sora's final battle with Xehanort—begin a new game that predicts a battle with Luxu and the Foretellers.
+Later, Xigbar retrieves Xehanort's Keyblade and summons the Foretellers, revealing himself to be Luxu, their fellow Keyblade apprentice.
+In a flashback to their youth, Eraqus and Xehanort—having finished a chess game reminiscent of Sora's final battle with Xehanort—begin a new game that predicts a battle involving Luxu and the Foretellers.